UltraEngine/Documentation/CPP/FetchUrl.md

 ## Returns

-Returns the contents of the specified URL.
+Returns the contents of the specified URL as a UTF8 string.

+## Remarks

+No caching will be used, so this function is appropriate for use with Web APIs.